Kernix13/rural-homestead/livable-sheds-permits.md

 ### Post-Construction Inspection

 - After completing your shed you will need to ensure that the shed is painted.
-In most areas only a one inspection is needed.
+In most areas only one inspection is needed.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>